ItaiAxelrad/remote-sensing/posts/vectors.md

 | rings | SpatialPolygons | No |
 | rings | SpatialPolygonsDataFrame | data.frame |

-We will go through a few examples of creating geometries from scratch to familiarize yourself with these classes.
+We will go through a few examples of creating geometries from scratch to familiarize ourselves with these classes.

 First, start Google Earth on your computer and make a note of the longitude and latitude of two points in Los Angeles that are relevant to you.
 Use a decimal degree notation with at least 4 digits after the decimal point.
 To change the settings in Google Earth click 'Tools | Options' and change the Show Lat/Long setting on the 3D View Tab.

 Points: `SpatialPoints`, `SpatialPointsDataFrame`

 The example below shows how you can create spatial point objects from these coordinates.
-Type ?function name (e.g. `?cbind`) for finding help on the functions used.
+Type `?function` name (e.g. `?cbind`) for finding help on the functions used.

 Class "CRS" of coordinate reference system arguments.
 Interface class to the PROJ.4 projection system.
-The class is defined as an empty stub accepting value NA in the sp package.
+The class is defined as an empty stub accepting the value NA in the sp package.
 If the `rgdal` package is available, then the class will permit spatial data to be associated with coordinate reference systems.

 ```r
 ## Load the sp and rgdal packages